Buseylmaz/Web-Scraping/README.md

 # Web Scraping
-Web scraping with Python and Java Script
+Web scraping with Python and Javascript

 ## 1.Site:Quotes to Scrape